 Baitcasting Fishing Reels

-Baitcasting reels are a popular favorite among millions of anglers — and for good reason.
+Baitcasting reels are a popular favorite among millions of anglers — but there is also an ongoing battle of spinning vs baitcasting.
 Let’s have a closer look at some of the advantages and disadvantages of using baitcasters.

 Baitcasting Reels Eliminate Line Twist